What Conditions Can Stem Cell Therapy Treat?

 Wrist and hand pain is a common condition because of the activities and repetitive motions we all engage in every day.
 Stem cell therapy has been noted to be particularly effective at repairing cartilage in these degenerated joints.

-If you suffer from chronic hip pain due to arthritis, or injury, and traditional orthopedic care hasn’t provided relief, non-surgical stem cell injections can offer an alternative solution through repair and regeneration of damaged joint tissue.
+If you suffer from chronic hip pain due to arthritis, or injury, and traditional orthopedic care hasn’t provided relief, non-surgical stem cell injections may offer an alternative solution through repair and regeneration of damaged joint tissue.

 Arthritis of the knee is a degenerative joint disease that affects millions of people each year.
 Although there are several alternatives to knee surgery, such as injection of cartilage substitutes or steroids, these treatments are usually not a viable long term option.